LXShades/ringslingers/README.md

 This fangame and its creator(s) has no direct relationship or affiliation with these parties.

 ### Contributors
-LXShades - A whole lot of code, map rips, Blender models Spazzo - UI assistance
+LXShades - The core project, a whole lot of code, map ripping and importing, character models and animations.
+Spazzo - UI assistance

 ### Libraries and third-party sources: